bitkeeper/zif.sedna/src/zif/sedna/README_sednaobject.txt

 provide elementtree-like methods, particularly element information and modification for persistence.
 This is a read-write interface and very handy for container elements.
 We do commits periodically here.
-We want to show error messages, and Sedna seems to be doing rolling back state on certain errors.
+We want to show error messages, and Sedna seems to be rolling back state on certain errors.

 Initialize a SednaElement with a cursor and an XPath expression: